The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

 whose relation to the physical $nn \to pp \;(ee)$ amplitude at LO in the EFT was already established in Eq.~(\ref{eq:IVFVmatching}).
-This completes the matching framework that relates $\mathcal{M}^{(\rm{Int.})}_{nn\to pp}$ in Eq.~(\ref{eq:MICnnpp}), and hence the new short-distance LEC $g_\nu^{NN}$, to the lattice-QCD correlation function $G_L^{(\rm E)}(\tau)$ in Eq.~(\ref{eq:GLE}).
-It should be noted that the single-current matrix elements required for this matching relation, i.e., those appearing in Eq.~(\ref{eq:cm}), can themselves be evaluated with lattice QCD, and can be matched to the physical amplitude for the single-$\beta$ transition amplitude~\cite{Briceno:2012yi, Davoudi:2020xdv}.
+This completes the matching framework that relates $\mathcal{M}^{(\rm{Int.})}_{nn\to pp}$ in Eq.~(\ref{eq:MICnnpp}), and hence the new short-distance LEC $g_\nu^{NN}$, to the LQCD correlation function $G_L^{(\rm E)}(\tau)$ in Eq.~(\ref{eq:GLE}).
+It should be noted that the single-current matrix elements required for this matching relation, i.e., those appearing in Eq.~(\ref{eq:cm}), can themselves be evaluated with LQCD, and can be matched to the physical amplitude for the single-$\beta$ transition amplitude~\cite{Briceno:2012yi, Davoudi:2020xdv}.